miabrahams/Solaar/docs/installation.md

 need to do a one-time udev rule installation to allow access to the Logitech Unifying Receiver.

-You can run the `rules.d/install.sh` script from Solaar to do this installation automatically (make sure to run it as your regular desktop user, it will switch to root when necessary), or you can do all the required steps by hand, as the root user:
+You can run the scripts `setup.py install` and `rules.d/install.sh` to install automatically.
+Physically remove the Unifying Receiver and re-insert it.

+The rules.d/install.sh script copies `rules.d/42-logitech-unifying-receiver.rules`
-1. Copy `rules.d/99-logitech-unifying-receiver.rules` from Solaar to
-   `/etc/udev/rules.d/`.
-The `udev` daemon will automatically pick up this file using inotify.

-   By default, the rule allows all members of the `plugdev` group to have read/write access to the Unifying Receiver device. (standard Debian/Ubuntu group for pluggable devices).
-It may need changes, specific to your particular system's configuration.
+from Solaar to `/etc/udev/rules.d/` and adds desktop users to a `plugdev` user group.
+The `udev` daemon will automatically pick up the new rules file using inotify.
+By default, the rule allows all members of the `plugdev` group to have read/write access to the Unifying Receiver device.
+(This group the standard Debian/Ubuntu group for pluggable devices).
+The rules file may need changes specific to your particular system's configuration.
 If in doubt, replacing `GROUP="plugdev"` with `GROUP="<your username>"` should just work.

-2. Physically remove the Unifying Receiver and re-insert it.
+Make sure your desktop users are part of the `plugdev` group, by running `gpasswd <desktop username> plugdev`.
+If these users were not assigned to the group before, they must log in again for the changes to take effect.

-   This is necessary because if the receiver is already plugged-in, it already has a `/dev/hidrawX` device node, but with the old (`root:root`) permissions.
+Plugging the receiver in again is necessary because if the receiver is already plugged-in, it already it already has a `/dev/hidrawX` device node, but with the old (`root:root`) permissions.
 Plugging it again will re-create the device node with the right permissions.

-3. Make sure your desktop users are part of the `plugdev` group, by running `gpasswd <desktop username> plugdev`.
-If these users were not assigned to the group before, they must re-login for the changes to take effect.